-regulatory efforts among exchanges trading securities and related products to address potential intermarket manipulations and trading abuses."38 Membership of a relevant futures exchange in ISG is sufficient to meet the surveillance-sharing requirement.39
+The CME 43 is a member of the ISG, the purpose of which is "to provide a framework for the sharing of information and the coordination of regulatory efforts among exchanges trading securities and related products to address potential intermarket manipulations and trading abuses."
+44 Membership of a relevant futures exchange in ISG is sufficient to meet the surveillance-sharing requirement.45

-The Commission has previously noted that the existence of a surveillancesharing agreement by itself is not sufficient for purposes of meeting the requirements of Section 6(b)(5); the surveillance-sharing agreement must be with a market of significant size.40 The Commission has provided an example of how it interprets the terms "significant market" and "market of significant size," though that definition is meant to be illustrative and not exclusive: "The terms 'significant market' and 'market of significant size' . . . include a market (or group of markets) as to which (a) there is a reasonable likelihood that a person attempting to manipulate the ETP would also have to trade on that market to successfully manipulate the ETP so that a surveillance sharing agreement would assist the ETP listing market in detecting and deterring misconduct and

-(b) it is unlikely that trading in the ETP would be the predominant influence on prices in that market."41
+The Commission has previously noted that the existence of a surveillancesharing agreement by itself is not sufficient for purposes of meeting the requirements of Section 6(b)(5); the surveillance-sharing agreement must be with a market of significant size.46 The Commission has provided an example of how it interprets the terms "significant market" and "market of significant size," though that definition is meant to be illustrative and not exclusive: "The terms 'significant market' and 'market of significant size' . . . include a market (or group of markets) as to which (a) there is a reasonable likelihood that a person attempting to manipulate the ETP would also have to trade on that market to successfully manipulate the ETP so that a surveillance sharing agreement would assist the ETP listing market in detecting and deterring misconduct and (b) it is unlikely that trading in the ETP would be the predominant influence on prices in that market."
+47 public/documents/file/labcftc primercurrencies100417.pdf (the "CFTC Primer on Virtual Currencies") ("The CFTC's jurisdiction is implicated when a virtual currency is used in a derivatives contract or if there is fraud or manipulation involving a virtual currency traded in interstate commerce.").
+See also 7 U.S.C.
+Sec.
+7(d)(3) ("The board of trade shall list on the contract market only contracts that are not readily susceptible to manipulation.").

-As discussed below, the Sponsor maintains that the CME, either alone as the sole market for bitcoin futures or as a group of markets together with the Constituent Platforms, is a "market of significant size" as it satisfies both elements of the example provided by the Commission.
+As discussed below, the Sponsor maintains that the CME, either alone as the main market for bitcoin futures or as a group of markets together with the Constituent Platforms, is a "market of significant size" as it satisfies both